Bioethics and Law for Health Care Leadership

 - classify the legal boundaries within which health care professionals and health care administrators may operate when an ethical decision is to be made

-- demonstrate knowledge of clients’ rights, and the right of competent clients to be active participants in decision-making about their care, and how this may be achieved
+- communicate the knowledge of clients' rights, and the right of competent clients to be active participants in decision-making about their care, and how this may be achieved

 - characterise the key legal and ethical issues related to the beginning and end of life

-- apply a concept of legal and ethical decision-making that incorporates moral reasoning, deliberation, justification and review of decisions made.
+- apply a concept of legal and ethical decision-making that incorporates moral reasoning, deliberation, justification and reviews of decisions made.